Smooth Solutions of the tt* Equation: A Numerical Aided Case Study: Deviating from ( )

-Table \ref{tab23} gives the errors of (\ref{values-Deviation-0}).
+Table \ref{tab23} gives the errors of \eqref{values-Deviation-0}.

-Again, the errors are evaluated by comparing the two numerical solutions staring from $s=-140$ and from $s=-100$ respectively.
+Again, the errors are evaluated by comparing the two numerical solutions starting from $s=-140$ and from $s=-100$, respectively.

-For $s>0$, i.e. $r>1$, it is convenient to use variable $r$ itself rather than $s$: the pattern of the singularities is more transparent with respect to $r$ than with respect to $s$.
-Then (\ref{v0v1-DEQ1}) is converted to
+For $s>0$, i.e., $r>1$, it is convenient to use the variable $r$ itself instead of $s$: the pattern of the singularities is more transparent with respect to $r$ than with respect to $s$.
+Then \eqref{v0v1-DEQ1} is converted to

-Then, we compute the numerical solution of (\ref{v0v1-DEQr}), for which the initial values are given by (\ref{values-Deviation-0}).
+Then, we compute the numerical solution of \eqref{v0v1-DEQr}, for which the initial values are given by~\eqref{values-Deviation-0}.
 Near $r \approx 1.539167317$, the numerical solution blows up.
-Figure \ref{fig-6} and \ref{fig-7} show the plots of $v_0$ and $v_1$ on the circle with a radius of about $0.239167317$ around the singular point.
+Figures \ref{fig-6} and \ref{fig-7} show the plots of $v_0$ and $v_1$ on the circle with a radius of about $0.239167317$ around the singular point.